 Ask Sue Haynes what you call a Sandpoint resident, and she answers, "Lucky!"
-A town-council member, Haynes's roots go back three generations in this Idaho Panhandle town set on the shores of Lake Pend Oreille."This was a wonderful place to grow up," she says.
-"As teenagers, our big rebellion was to sneak out of the house at night and watch the sun come up over the lake."
+A town-council member, Haynes's roots go back three generations in this Idaho Panhandle town set on the shores of Lake Pend Oreille.

 The town's character hasn't really changed.
 Lumber was Sandpoint's mainstay until the 1980s, and as that industry waned, the town turned to other types of manufacturing, plus tourism and the arts.
 Today art galleries and studios dot downtown.
 Another landmark is the 1906 Cedar Street Bridge, now a two-level shopping promenade.
 And the Panida Theater, a 1927 Mission revival-style gem rescued and restored by the community, is thronged most weekend evenings.